Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Introduction

-Despite the success of Reinforcement Learning from Human Feedback (RLHF) \citep{ouyang2022training}, standard alignment methods like Direct Preference Optimization (DPO) (Rafailov et al., 2023) struggle to resolve these dynamic conflicts.
-We argue that standard DPO imposes a "Static Alignment Constraint" that treats all historical tokens as immutable priors.
+Despite the success of reinforcement learning from human feedback (RLHF) \citep{ouyang2022training, 2024RLAIF}, standard alignment methods like direct preference optimization (DPO) \cite{rafailov2023direct} struggle to resolve these dynamic conflicts.
+We argue that standard DPO imposes a static alignment constraint that treats all historical tokens as immutable priors.
 Consequently, when a model attempts to update its state to match a recent turn, it incurs a heavy penalty for deviating from the reference model's historical behavior.
-Correcting this inertia often requires aggressive parameter updates, leading to a significant "Alignment Tax" \cite{askell2021general, lin2024mitigating}—a degradation in general linguistic capabilities, manifested as a catastrophic surge in perplexity (PPL) and a loss of structural coherence.
+Correcting this inertia often requires aggressive parameter updates, leading to a significant alignment tax \cite{askell2021general, lin2024mitigating}—recently formalized as the safety tax in reasoning models \cite{huang2025safetytaxsafetyalignment}—which manifested as a substantial surge in perplexity (PPL) and a loss of structural coherence.

-To address this, we propose DZ-TDPO, a non-destructive alignment framework specifically designed for Conflict-Aware State Updating.
-Unlike general long-context methods that aim to attend to everything, our approach synergizes Dynamic Optimization (TDPO-DKL) with a Structural Bias (Dual-Zone Temporal Attention) to dynamically suppress outdated state information only when a conflict is detected.
-Our contribution is distinct: we do not aim to improve generic retrieval over infinite windows; rather, we solve the specific "Update vs. Retain" dilemma in evolving dialogues.
-Experiments on the state-tracking-intensive Multi-Session Chat (MSC) dataset demonstrate that DZ-TDPO achieves state-of-the-art win rates in resolving conflicts, while maintaining robust performance on static retrieval tasks and incurring negligible perplexity overhead.
+To address this, we propose DZ-TiDPO, a minimally invasive alignment framework specifically designed for conflict-aware state updating.
+Unlike general long-context methods that aim to attend to everything, our approach synergizes dynamic optimization with a structural bias to systematically suppress outdated state information via a distance-aware prior, allowing the optimized model to selectively discard conflicting priors.
+We frame this as a ``System 1'' intervention \citep{kahneman2011thinking}: unlike inference-heavy ``System 2'' approaches---ranging from chain-of-thought \citep{Wei2022CoT} and internal reasoning tokens \citep{zelikman2024quietstar} to compute-intensive best-of-$N$ sampling \citep{nakano2022webgpt, Nisan2020feedback}---our method restores the model's reflexive ability to prioritize the present.
+Our contribution is distinct: we do not aim to improve generic retrieval over infinite windows; rather, we mitigate the update vs. retain dilemma in evolving dialogues.
+Experiments on the state-tracking-intensive Multi-Session Chat (MSC) dataset demonstrate that DZ-TiDPO achieves state-of-the-art win rates in resolving conflicts, while maintaining competitive performance on static retrieval tasks and incurring minimal perplexity overhead.